“Aren’t we already we at the point of no return with making our planet uninhabitable?”

 If this sounds preachy, I’m not sure what tone other than a religious one is suitable for the end of the world.
 We are in the final and decisively losing moments of a war for life on earth.
 We have the choice of abandoning our current trajectories to desperately struggle against the ecological crisis, or abandoning our current trajectories to struggle against fire, floods and each other.
 There is no third path.”

 ~ Arnold Schroder

 “As a society we’ll need to reach some sort of meaningful consensus on the issue.
 From the boardroom to Twitter, we’ll need opinion leaders who can navigate the clashing world views that dictate how we view the science.
 It won’t be easy, but it is necessary.”

 A toolkit to save the world: five skills you’ll need to fight climate change

 — Climate Guardians (@ClimateGuardia) August 16, 2017

-This topic is obviously not new.
+This topic of climate doom is obviously not new.
 People have been thinking, talking, writing about this topic for years.
 For instance, here’s what I wrote in a blogpost back in 2013:

 » Centre for Climate Safety – 16 February 2013: